Customs: Security

 The September 11, 2001 terrorist attacks in the United States has become the cardinal factor in prompting a significant strengthening of the security component of modern customs operations, after which security-oriented control measures for supply chains have been widely implemented for the aims of preventing risk identification.
 At airports today, customs functions as the point of no return for all passengers; once passengers have cleared customs, they cannot go back.
 Anyone arriving at an airport must also clear customs before they can officially enter a country.
 Those who breach the law will be detained by customs and likely returned to their original location.
 The movement of people into and out of a country is normally monitored by migration authorities, under a variety of names and arrangements.
-Border control authorities normally check for appropriate documentation, verify that a person is entitled to enter the country, apprehend people wanted by domestic or international arrest warrants, and impede the entry of people deemed dangerous to the country.
+Border control authorities normally check for appropriate documentation, verify that a person is entitled to enter the country, apprehend people wanted by domestic or international arrest warrants, and deny the entry of people deemed dangerous to the country.

 The most complete guidelines for customs security functions implementation is provided in the World Customs Organization Framework of Standards to Secure and Facilitate Global Trade (SAFE), which has had five editions in 2005, 2007, 2010, 2012, and 2018, respectively.

 Privatization of customs

 Customs is part of one of the three basic functions of a government, namely: administration; maintenance of law, order, and justice; and collection of revenue.
 However, in a bid to mitigate corruption, many countries have partly privatised their customs.
 This has occurred by way of contracting pre-shipment inspection agencies, which examine the cargo and verify the declared value before importation occurs.
 The country's customs is obliged to accept the agency's report for the purpose of assessing duties and taxes at the port of entry.

 While engaging a pre-shipment inspection agency may appear justified in a country with an inexperienced or inadequate customs establishment, the measure has not been able to plug the loophole and protect revenue.
 It has been found that evasion of customs duty escalated when pre-shipment agencies took over.
 It has also been alleged that involvement of such agencies has caused shipping delays.
 Privatization of customs has been viewed as a fatal remedy.
 In many countries, import and export data are issued on the basis of national laws (Transparency Laws / Freedom of Information Act).

-There has, however, been some speed bumps when transitioning customs over from the public to private sector.
+There have, however, been some speed bumps when transitioning customs over from the public to private sector.
 Factors such as an incompetent private sector, government's reluctance to change the traditional roles of customs, neglecting priority-setting and lack of transparency in the transition process have slowed the rate at which the public to private transition has taken place.